navidrome/website/content/en/docs/Developers/subsonic-api.md

 v1.10.2, with some exceptions.

 This is an (almost) up to date list of all Subsonic API endpoints implemented by Navidrome.
-Check the "Notes" column for limitations/missing behaviour.
+Check the "Notes" column for limitations/missing behavior.
 Also keep in mind these differences between Navidrome and Subsonic:
 * Right now, Navidrome only works with a single Music Library (Music Folder)
 * Navidrome does not mark songs as played by calls to `stream`, only when